mrvgms/terraform-ec2/README.md

 ##### After any desired changes, explained above, run the code with following commands:

 * Clone the repository and go into the `ec2` folder.
-(Make sure to enter aws access key and secret key under `ec2.tfvars`)
+(Make sure to enter aws access key and secret key under `ec2.tfvars` file)
 * `Terraform init` <br/>
 * `Terraform apply -var-file ec2.tfvars`